Complaints and Appeals

 While BCBSTX is looking into your problem, we will be getting facts from all the parties involved in your complaint.
 This might include providers, facilities, health plan staff or others.
 We will look at all of the facts.
 We will send you a letter with our decision within 30 calendar days of the day we get your complaint in writing.
 The decision letter will have the reasons why we made the decision.

 You, your provider, or someone you trust can file a complaint with BCBSTX.
-You can write or call:
+You can submit in the following ways:

 Blue Cross and Blue Shield of Texas